 - Read the room.
 The facilitator should keep an eye on the virtual folks as well as the people in the room - are people checking out, glancing at emails, getting antsy?
 Be aware of when you may need to call everyone back to attention, take a break, or mix up the format of the discussion.
 If you have two days, be sure to get feedback at the end of day 1 so you can make adjustments for day 2.
 Virtual planning meetings require you to be constantly reading the room and making adjustments.

 - Mix up the format.
 To keep the team engaged, try some different formats.
 For example, maybe you can break the team up into smaller sub-teams of 2-4 people for some of the exercises (like writing Red-Yellow-Green on Priorities or voting on top Start, Stop, Keep ideas for the quarter).
-Some virtual meeting tools, like Zoom, offer “Breakout Rooms” where you can divide virtual participants into smaller groups, which is like having a virtual planning session within your session, and then share the findings with the full team.
+Some virtual meeting tools, like Zoom, offer “Breakout Rooms” where you can divide virtual participants into smaller groups for small group discussions, which is like having a virtual planning session within your session, and then share the findings with the full team.
 For the portion of the meeting where the team is working on individual Priorities and Red-Yellow-Green, ask everyone to physically get up and move to a different location to do this individual work.
 Maybe even ask them to print a paper tool and go outside to fill it out.

-Strategic planning sessions can be very difficult to run on your own in person, let alone a virtual strategic planning session.
+Strategic planning sessions can be exceedingly difficult to run on your own in person, let alone a virtual strategic planning session.
 Our thirteen years of experience have allowed us to work with thousands of plans and we know the best practices that help your virtual team get aligned.
 The strategic planning process is often best left to the experts, especially if you are under pressure to hit the targets outlined in your business plan.

 Additional Virtual Strategic Planning Session Information: